ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-gb.md

 > [!primary]
 >
-> If your website does not display properly after this, please refer to the OVHCLOUD web hosting guides in the [Troubleshooting](../) section.
+> If your website does not display properly after this, please refer to the OVHcloud web hosting guides in the [Troubleshooting](https://docs.ovh.com/gb/en/hosting/) section.
 >

 ### Access the administrator interface

-To access the admin section of your 1-click module, go to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the relevant hosting plan then click on the `1-click modules`{.action} tab.
+To access the admin section of your 1-click module, go to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the relevant hosting plan then on the `1-click modules`{.action} tab.

 Next, click on the `...`{.action} button to the right of the line for your module then `Access the module's administration interface`{.action}.